 This is a bit of a curiosity.
 Clearly from the inscription above the doorway the castellated gothic turret in which it is housed dates from 1864 although I assume that use of the spring would predate this considerably.
 Although it is regularly identified as Lord Boston’s Sulphur Well.
-I have seen it referred to in some accounts as Ffynnon Parc Mawr however this name appears to be unknown locally and is probably erroneous.
-It is best known locally as Ffynnon Goch – the red spring – from the colour of its water.
+I have seen it referred to in some accounts as Ffynnon Parc Mawr, this name appears in Enwau Lleoedd Mon, however from correspondence I have had this name appears to be unknown locally.
+It is better known locally as Ffynnon Goch – the red spring – from the colour of its water.
 The well can be found beside a public footpath from a lane just off the A5025 about a mile from Llanallgo, Anglesey.

 It appears on most maps as a chalybeate well, and from the reddish brown colour of the water in the well and of the mud in the door way it undoubtedly is.
 Its present muddy condition is apparently relatively recent; up until at least the 1940s it was regularly maintained and kept clean.
 The water then was clear and drinkable as it emerged from the spring although it would however take on a characteristic reddish colour when boiled.It is said that it was stronger in taste though with a less strong smell than the well known spa waters at Trefriw near Conwy.The Spring water certainly contained iron, and from the smell when it was clean probably sulphur too.